FLEX-Community

 CommunityScenario_Household_RefHour

-Hourly Ref results for all household scenarios: PhotovoltaicProfile, Grid, Load, Feed2Grid, BatSoC
+Hourly Ref results for all household scenarios — only 5 columns: PhotovoltaicProfile, Grid, Load, Feed2Grid, BatSoC

 CommunityScenario_Household_RefYear